Bram Fischer: Tributes and legacy

 Nelson Mandela wrote in his 1995 autobiography, Fischer was one of the "bravest and staunchest friends of the freedom struggle that I have ever known."
 From a prominent Afrikaner family, he gave up a life of privilege, rejected his heritage, and was ostracized by his own people, showing "a level of courage and sacrifice that was in a class by itself."

 Fischer had been reluctant to serve as leader of the defence at the Rivonia Trial, since many of the witnesses could implicate him in illegal communist activities.
 In addition, his handwriting was found on documents from Liliesleaf Farm.
 His white friends could not understand his reluctance and persuaded him to do so, not knowing his Communist Party membership.
 As a result, when Lionel Bernstein heard about it, he remarked that "He deserves the Victoria Cross".

 In her account of her detention and solitary confinement by the South African Security Branch in 1963, Ruth First writes about being questioned about Fischer, telling her interrogators, "Bram is a friend, a very dear friend of mine, a wonderful man, and – thank God for the reputation of your people that you have at least one saving grace – he's an Afrikaner."

 Fischer was awarded the Lenin Peace Prize, in 1967.

 He was respected by fellow prisoners in Pretoria Central, and even earned the respect of prison warden Vermeulen, who at his trial following suspected involvement in the prison escape involving Tim Jenkin and others in 1979, called him the nicest prisoner he'd guarded, saying "Fischer was very keen on rugby.
 We used to talk about it a lot.
 I felt sorry when he died.
 He was a gentleman.
 He was the leader of the prisoners."

 One of the first major post apartheid housing projects in Johannesburg was named Bram Fischerville in his honour.
-It is located north of Soweto, has 22000 formal houses and was settled from 1997 onwards.
+It is located north of Soweto, has 22,000 formal houses and was settled from 1997 onwards.

-In Country of My Skull (1998), Communist sympathizer Antjie Krog wrote, "He was so much braver than the rest of us, he paid so much more, his life seems to have touched the lives of so many people – even after his death".
+In Country of My Skull (1998), Antjie Krog wrote, "He was so much braver than the rest of us, he paid so much more, his life seems to have touched the lives of so many people – even after his death".

 In 2003 Fischer became the first South African ever to be posthumously reinstated to the Bar.

 In 2004, despite opposition from alumni and management, Fischer was awarded a posthumous honorary degree by Stellenbosch University.

 Rhodes House (University of Oxford), where Fischer was a student, has held an annual Bram Fischer Memorial Lecture to honour his legacy since 2007, a reincarnation of a former lecture in his name hosted by New College.

 In December 2012, Bloemfontein Airport was renamed Bram Fischer International Airport.